Supereg/secure-video-specification/README.md

 ### 3.5 NightVision

-_This characteristic is already present in the current HAP spec_ This characteristic inidcates if automatic night vision should be turned on.
+_This characteristic is already present in the current HAP spec_ This characteristic indicates if automatic night vision should be turned on.

 | Property                  | Value                                |
 | ------------------------- | ------------------------------------ |